Suboxone Detox: Timeline, Symptoms, and How to Safely Withdraw

 Rapid Suboxone Detox

-The rapid detox Suboxone treatment process uses Vivitrol therapy.
+The rapid Suboxone detox treatment process uses Vivitrol therapy.
 Vivitrol is a brand name for naltrexone, a fast-acting medicine for people detoxifying from opioid or alcohol dependency.
 It acts by blocking the influence of opioids, decreasing cravings, and reducing a person’s need for the drugs.
 Naltrexone is also much less addictive than Suboxone, which makes it an excellent alternative treatment option.

 Can you die from withdrawal from Suboxone?
 While rare, it is still possible when further complications from the withdrawal symptoms arise.
 For most individuals in recovery, the use of Suboxone is temporary.
 Drug use will eventually be tapered to make way for total sobriety.
-Suboxone rapid detox process should be done slowly and accurately, allowing plateaus to accommodate the individual’s experience and stability.
+The rapid Suboxone detox process should be done slowly and accurately, allowing plateaus to accommodate the individual’s experience and stability.

 Suboxone Withdrawal Treatment